-The overarching priority of the College with respect to alcohol and drugs is to help ensure the safety and well-being of Swarthmore students and comply with all applicable laws.
-The College is committed to providing guidance so that students can learn to develop a responsible approach to social challenges, including whether to consume alcohol, how to do so in moderation, and how to comply with local, state, and federal laws governing alcohol consumption.
+The overarching priority of the College with respect to alcohol and other drugs is to help ensure the safety and well-being of Swarthmore students and comply with all applicable laws.
+The College is committed to providing guidance so that students can learn to develop a responsible approach to social challenges, including those relating to alcohol and other drug decision-making.
+In regards to alcohol specifically, the College is also committed to assisting the development of healthy substance-related decision-making, including whether to consume alcohol, how to do so in moderation, and how to comply with local, state, and federal laws governing alcohol consumption.

-The College believes that everyone has the right to work and study in an environment free from the effects of substance abuse and that those individuals who abuse alcohol and other drugs are a danger to themselves and others.
+The College maintains an ongoing commitment to support the behavioral health of all community members.
+The College believes that everyone has the right to work and study in an environment free from the effects of substance misuse and that individuals who have a substance dependence may be a danger to themselves and others.